Skip to content

 Why should I bother writing tests?

-Here's what I learned from that painful graduate school experience: tests enable refactoring, and refactoring is how good code evolves.
-Without tests, your code becomes frozen in its initial, imperfect state because changing anything feels too risky.
+Stated plainly, the thesis I took from that pipeline is this: tests enable refactoring, and refactoring is how good code evolves.
+Without tests, your code freezes in its initial, imperfect shape because every edit feels like a blind bet.

 Data science code has a sneaky way of growing more complex than you originally planned.
 You start with a simple analysis script, then you add a helper function, then another, and before you know it, you've got a mini-library that other parts of your project depend on.